Fired Marine officer doubles down on holding brass to account

 After the video was posted, Marine Corps spokesman Maj.
 Jim Stenger said Col. Scheller had been relieved of his duties as an infantry training battalion commander “due to a loss of trust and confidence in his ability to command.”

-Col. Scheller said Sunday that he was facing not pending legal action for his comments after being relieved of command, and could continue serving until he was eligible for retirement.
+Col. Scheller said Sunday that he was not facing pending legal action for his comments after being relieved of command, and could continue serving until he was eligible for retirement.

 In Col. Scheller’s video Sunday, he spoke wearing civilian attire seated at a table displaying a chessboard in what he described as an abandoned bus in North Carolina.
 He said after his video went viral on Thursday, his boss asked him what he was trying to accomplish by posting the video.